Dre Campbell Farm

 5. Vacuuming

-Suck up all the pincher bugs and eggs you see and dispose of the vacuum bag.
-You can also dispose of them (eggs and all) in a container of soapy water to suffocate and kill them.
+Vacuum up the pincher bugs and their eggs, and discard them in a sealed bag.
+You can also dispose of them in a container of soapy water to suffocate and kill them.

 6. Natural Predators